craiggraham/dance-code-of-conduct/social-guidelines.md

 Of course, if you see someone regularly at dancing and feel like you’re building up a genuine connection with them, then please feel free to ask them for coffee.
 But be respectful of their response.

+## Adjusting to your Partner's Level

+In classes & social dancing, we often dance with partners who have different levels of experience;
+from people who are trying it for the first time, to improvers and beyond.
+In general, the more experienced person should adjust their dancing to prioritise the comfort of their less experienced partner.
+Inserting more advanced elements into the dance can be confusing, unpleasant and possibly even dangerous for someone who is not used to them.

+As a leader, this might mean refraining from leading head movements and cambrés with a beginner.
+Or perhaps leading them slowly and clearly for someone who has a little experience but is still learning.

+As a follower, this could mean reducing personal styling that might cause confusion to someone who is not used to it, and refraining from deliberately initiating situations that might require the leader to confidently adjust to your movements.

 ## Respecting Other People’s Boundaries